Lesterpaintstheworld/aider/website/examples/pong.md

 This change will reduce the ball's speed by half.
 You can adjust the values further if you want the ball to move even slower.

 > Applied edit to pong_game.py
-> Commit f4ceed4 aider_nova: Reduced ball speed by half.
+> Commit f4ceed4 aider: Reduced ball speed by half.

 </div>
 <div class="chat-transcript" markdown="1">